huzecong/ghcc/README.md

 ```

 If the code is modified, remember to rebuild the image since the `batch_make.py` script (run inside Docker to compile
-Makefiles) depends on the code.
+Makefiles) depends on the library code.

 ## Heuristics for Compilation